Overview

 );

-The GroupBestFitFrameReference() function describes a geometry reference frame for the holes in a group by best fitting a set of points.
+The GroupBestFitFrameReference() function describes a geometry reference frame for the features in a group by best fitting a set of holes.
+The function defines the group.
+Holes are added to the group using the GroupBestFitReferenceAddTwin function.

-The GroupSameAssembly() function describes features that fasten the same set of parts.
+The GroupSameAssembly() function describes a set of features that fasten the same parts.
+The function defines the group.
+Parts are added to the group using the GroupSameAssemblyAddPart function.

 Arguments